yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 ### Swagger 2.0 enhancements

-API Manager now imports, retains, and exports all Swagger v2.0 fields, except for the ventor extentions.
+API Manager now imports, retains, and exports all Swagger v2.0 fields, except for the vendor extensions.

 ### Open API Specification (OAS) 3.0 enhancements

-* API Manager now imports, retains, and exports all Open API Specification (OAS) v3.0 fields, except for the ventor extentions, callbacks, links and examples.
+* API Manager now imports, retains, and exports all Open API Specification (OAS) v3.0 fields, except for the vendor extensions, callbacks, links, and examples.
 * Parameter content types are now supported in OAS3.

 ### Try It and Try Method improvements

-API Manager's TryIt and TryMethod now support the rendering of `enum`, which allows you to send multipart forms
+API Manager's Try It and Try Method now support the rendering of `enum`, which allows you to send multipart forms.

 * When trying the method of an API, you can now select files as part of the request
 * The parameters object types are auto generated in the UI with nested schemes and arrays rendered fully